ansible/community-docs/review_checklist.rst

 Standards and documentation
 ===========================

+* [ ] A pull request does not contain a mix of bugfixes / new features that are not tightly related.
+If yes, ask the author to split the pull request into separate ones.
 * [ ] If the pull request is not a documentation fix, it must include a `changelog fragment <https://docs.ansible.com/ansible/devel/community/development_process.html#creating-a-changelog-fragment>`_ - please check the format carefully.

   * The only exception are new modules and plugins (that are not jinja2 filter and test plugins).